TERMS OF ENGAGEMENT

 In addition to our fee, we will charge you for disbursements and expenses incurred in the course of providing services to you.
 GST is payable on disbursements and expenses.

-Third party disbursements, including travel and accommodation costs, registration and filing costs, court charges, and the fees of any agents, experts, and other professionals we appoint, will be charged at the amount charged to us.
+Disbursements, including travel and accommodation costs, registration and filing costs, court charges, software costs, and the fees of any agents, experts, and other professionals, will be charged at the amount charged to us.

-It will be up to us to determine whether or not any particular third party disbursement is necessary for your matter.
-We will not require your separate authorisation to incur such disbursements if we believe they are reasonable and necessary to fulfil your instructions.
+It will be up to us to determine if any disbursement is necessary for your matter.
+We will not require your separate authorisation to incur disbursements if we believe they are reasonable and necessary to fulfil your instructions.

-An internal fee of $50 or 1% of the invoiced fee amount, whichever is greater, will be charged for each matter.
+An internal office administration fee of $50 will be charged on every invoice we issue to you.
 This fee covers office and other administration costs that we incur when providing our services to you, including postage (except urgent couriers), photocopying, faxes, and toll calls.